-You should regularly review the processes that your team follow in order to ensure that they are as efficient as possible.
+You should regularly review the processes that your team follow to ensure that they are as efficient as possible.
 This means identifying areas for improvement and being willing to make changes where necessary.
 No productive team will blindly follow the same procedures just because that’s the way it’s always been done.
 By implementing new ideas and encouraging innovation, you should be able to see a tangible improvement to productivity over time.

 Look into scheduling

 Most employees will be responsible for multiple duties of varying importance.
-Think about which tasks are the most important, and compare that to the tasks taking up the most time.
-If you find that your team are spending a lot of time of lower priority projects, this should indicate that overall productivity could be improved.
+Think about which tasks are the most important and compare that to the tasks taking up the most time.
+If you find that your team are spending a lot of time on lower priority projects, this should indicate that overall productivity could be improved.
 Work with them to improve their scheduling and prioritising and you will see a measurable difference in the quality of your team’s output.

 Track individual performance

-Evaluating the productivity of each individual will help you to build a greater understanding of the team as a whole.
+Evaluating the productivity of each individual will help you build a greater understanding of the team as a whole.
 Everyone will have different working styles, so you should encourage them all to work in a way that will yield the best possible results for them.
-If you identify any barriers that are holding them back from being productive, work with them to find solutions.
+If you identify barriers that are holding them back from being productive, work with them to find a solution.
 Setting both short-term and long-term goals for everyone within the team will allow you to accurately measure how much everyone is contributing.